|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 |V ò (T ab + t ab ) dV = (1/2) d2/dt2 V ò (T oo + t oo ) dV .|

 If the source is non-relativistic (ie almost Newtonian) in nature, the gravitational contribution to the total energy can be neglected (t°° << T°°), so we get

 |y ab = (2G / c 4 R) d 2 / dt2 K ab (tR / c, x ' a ) ,||(2.99)|

 |K ab = Vò T oo(t,x) xa xb dV = c2 Vò r(t,x) xa xb dV||(2.100)|

 is the quadrupole moment of the mass distribution of the source.

 Equation (2.99) is a famous quadrupole

-distance R from a source with a time-varying
+waves at a distance R from a source with a

-We can now calculate the pseudotensor t °a and wave gravitational energy.
+We can now calculate the pseudotensor t°a and wave gravitational energy.
 At great distances from the source, gravitational waves can be considered (in not too large areas of space) to be practically planar, in which the field changes only along one (radial) direction in space.
-If there are oriented coordinate system so that the propagation direction of the axis xL , will be determined only gravitational wave components h 23 and h 22 = -H 33 and the non-zero component pseudotensor will only T 01 for which the definitions of T ik based
+If we orient the coordinate system so that the propagation direction will be the x1 axis, the gravitational wave will be determined only by components h23 and h22 = -H33 and the non-zero component pseudotensor will only T01, for which from the definitions of Tik we get

 |t 01 = (c2/16pG) [.h23 + 1/4 (.h22 - .h33 )2 ]||(2,101)|